-Dr Rosemary Lodge is Senior Lecturer in Counselling Psychology and has experience of teaching and supervision (both research and clinical) in addition to course leadership and development.
-She is a BPS chartered and HCPC registered counselling psychologist who has worked in a variety of settings including charitable organisations, drug and alcohol services and primary and secondary schools.
+Dr Rosemary Lodge is Assistant Professor in Counselling Psychology and has experience of teaching and supervision (both research and clinical) in addition to course leadership and development.
+She is a BPS chartered and HCPC registered counselling psychologist who has worked in a variety of settings, including private practice, charitable organisations, drug and alcohol services and primary and secondary schools.

 - Certificate in Working with Children, Place2Be 2015

 - Certificate in Existential Supervision and Group Leadership, NSPC, 2011

 - DCounsPsy, Regent’s College, 2010

 - BSc Psychology, OU, 2004

 - Common Professional Exam/Law Society Finals, City Polytechnic, 1993

 - MA English Literature, Cambridge University, 1990

 - 2015–2019: School counsellor at Hornsey School for Girls